Italian Island Summer (Wish I Bought a Camera Before Traveling)

 My first layover was in Rome.

 I had ambitions to use the 5 hour layover, store my luggage and go shopping but seeing that I did not sleep on that 8 hour flight, I violently needed to nap.
-In the longest tourist-filled line for non-EU passports to get through customs, I called the airport lounge’s day passes for hourly rooms and booked one for 4 hours at $130 (a steal compared to what I valued being in a clean comfortable bed for at that moment)
+In the grueling tourist-filled line for non-EU passports to get through customs, I called the airport lounge front desk for day passes for hourly nap pods and booked one for 4 hours at $130 (a steal compared to what I valued being in a clean comfortable bed for at that moment)

-On my way to find my gate, I visit the electronics store to buy an European adapter and see a young boy dancing in front of the JBL speaker that’s lighting up different colors.
+On my way to the gate, I visit the electronics store to buy an European adapter and see a young boy dancing in front of the JBL speaker that’s lighting up different colors.

 He’s laughing by himself, pure vibin’ watching it change from pink to purple to red.
 In that same row, I see a gorgeous petite Italian woman with a perfectly grown bob wearing sunglasses trying out the headphones, looking at herself in the mirrors, also dancing.